vindolin/ninepatch/README.rst

     $ ninepatch 9patch_test.png 300 300 scaled.png

-There's also a Tkinter viewer you can use to preview your 9-patch images:
+There's also a Tkinter viewer you can use to interactively preview your 9-patch images:

 ::

     $ ninepatch_viewer 9patch_test.png

+tk8.5-dev has to be installed before installing with pip.

+Ubuntu: sudo apt-get install tk8.5-dev

+You can reinstall with: "pip install -I ninepatch" after fixing this.

 Changelog
 ---------
-0.1.7
+0.1.9
   * parse the fill area
   * switched to setuptools
 0.1.4